jentery/jntry.work/README.md

 # jntry.work
-Repository containing content for jntry.work
+Repository of content and code for jntry.work